d-krupke/cpsat-primer/README.md

 algorithms or any algorithm with a fancy name that will impress managers, but actually perform not much better than some greedy decisions (but because the algorithm is so fancy, you don't have the resources to compare it to something else and no one will ever know).
+Ok, you may have noticed the sarcasm and that I don't think very highly of most meta-heuristics, especially if they have fancy names.
+The proliferation of complex sounding meta-heuristics, that are actually just some variation of existing algorithms (potentially even missing important elements of them), is actually a problem in the field of meta-heuristics, and mentioned as first point in the [Policies on Heuristic Search by the Springer Journal of Heuristics](https://www.springer.com/journal/10732/updates/17199246).
+During my undergraduate years, I too ventured into creating my own intricate meta-heuristics.
+In hindsight, I recognize that these attempts were merely ineffectual adaptations of pre-existing concepts.
+I suspect that many individuals in our field have embarked on similar journeys at some stage in their academic pursuits.
-Ok, you may have noticed the sarcasm and that I don't think very high of most meta-heuristics, especially if they have fancy names.
-In this section, I will show you a technique that won't win you much awe, but is easy to implement as we again let a solver, i.e., CP-SAT, do the hard work, and will probably perform much better than most heuristics.
+However, in this section, I will show you a technique that won't win you much awe, but is easy to implement as we again let a solver, i.e., CP-SAT, do the hard work, and will probably perform much better than most heuristics.